Trinity House hosts the Transform and Reignite Fellows.

 Trinity House is surrounded by public housing, privately owned brownstones and apartment buildings, grocery stores (or “Bodegas” as you will come to call them), laundry mats and a supermarket.
 Directly across the street from Trinity House is Morris High School.
 Morris High School was the 1st high school built in The Bronx, built in 1897.
 The building now houses four small specialty high schools: High School for Violin and Dance, Bronx International High School, the School for Excellence, and the Morris Academy for Collaborative Study.

 Morrisania is responsible for the rise of Hip Hop.
 From the mid 70s through the late 90s one hip hop innovator after another found a receptive audience for their work in this historic Bronx neighborhood, whose capacity for nurturing musical talent miraculously survived the often tragic economic and cultural upheavals that accompanied hip hop’s emergence as the voice of inner city youth.
 The South Bronx is also home to the New York Yankees, with Yankee Stadium only 1 mile from Trinity House.

 Trinity House is easily accessible by car, bus, and train.

-Interns would be welcomed by the parishioners of Trinity Church.
-While the parish is primarily West Indian, we have a mixture of Korean and Caucasian active members.
+Fellows are welcomed by the parishioners of Trinity Church.
+While the parish is primarily West Indian, there is a mixture of Korean and Caucasian active members.
 Trinity sponsors and ceramics after school program for elementary and middle school children as well as a monthly Thrift shop where gently used clothing, household items etc. are given away to residents in the neighborhood.
 The church will be having a yearlong celebration of 150 years as a parish during 2018.